-- to check the unrestricted sprawl of large built-up areas; - to prevent neighbouring towns from merging into one another; - to assist in safeguarding the countryside from encroachment; - to preserve the setting and special character of historic towns; and - to assist in urban regeneration, by encouraging the recycling of derelict and other urban land.
+- to check the unrestricted sprawl of large built-up areas; - to prevent neighbouring towns from merging into one another - to assist in safeguarding the countryside from encroachment; - to preserve the setting and special character of historic towns; and - to assist in urban regeneration, by encouraging the recycling of derelict and other urban land.

-The NPPF identifies that once established, Green Belt boundaries should only be altered in exceptional circumstances, through the preparation or review of the Local Plan.
-At that time, authorities should consider the Green Belt boundaries having regard to their intended permanence in the long term, so that they should be capable of enduring beyond the plan period.
+The NPPF identifies that once established, Green Belt boundaries should only be altered where exceptional circumstances are fully evidenced and justified, through the preparation or updating of plans.
+Strategic policies should establish the need for any changes to Green Belt boundaries, having regard to their intended permanence in the long term, so they can endure beyond the plan period.

-Paragraph 84 of the NPPF states that when drawing up or reviewing Green Belt boundaries local planning authorities should take account of the need to promote sustainable patterns of development.
-They should consider the consequences for sustainable development of channelling development towards urban areas inside the Green Belt boundary, towards towns and villages inset within the Green Belt or towards locations beyond the outer Green Belt boundary.
+Paragraph 142 of the NPPF states that when drawing up or reviewing Green Belt boundaries, the need to promote sustainable patterns of development should be taken into account.
+Strategic policy-making authorities should consider the consequences for sustainable development of channelling development towards urban areas inside the Green Belt boundary, towards towns and villages inset within the Green Belt or towards locations beyond the outer Green Belt boundary.

-The NPPF in paragraph 85 provides that when defining boundaries, local planning authorities should:
+The NPPF in paragraph 143 provides that when defining boundaries, plans should:

-- ensure consistency with the Local Plan strategy for meeting identified requirements for sustainable development; - not include land which it is unnecessary to keep permanently open; - where necessary, identify in their plans areas of 'safeguarded land' between the urban area and the Green Belt, in order to meet longer-term development needs stretching well beyond the plan period; - make clear that the safeguarded land is not allocated for development at the present time.
-Planning permission for the permanent development of safeguarded land should only be granted following a local plan review which proposes the development; - satisfy themselves that Green Belt boundaries will not need to be altered at the end of the development plan period; and; - define boundaries clearly, using physical features that are readily recognisable and likely to be permanent.
+- ensure consistency with the development plan's strategy for meeting identified requirements for sustainable development; - not include land which it is unnecessary to keep permanently open;

+- where necessary, identify areas of 'safeguarded land' between the urban area and the Green Belt, in order to meet longer-term development needs stretching well beyond the plan period; - make clear that the safeguarded land is not allocated for development at the present time.
+Planning permission for the permanent development of safeguarded land should only be granted following a local plan review which proposes the development; - be able to demonstrate that Green Belt boundaries will not need to be altered at the end of the plan period; and; - define boundaries clearly, using physical features that are readily recognisable and likely to be permanent.